 - Some meals (as indicated on each tour’s itinerary)

-Overall, the pricing isn’t too far off from what I spent (see below).
-Here are some passes that are discounted.
+Overall, the pricing isn’t too far off from what I spent for lodging, food, and activities (see below).

 Stray New Zealand Planning: